gfxdisp/ColorVideoVDP/pycvvdp/vvdp_data/README.md

 * `contrast` - contrast. for 1000:1 contrast, put there 1000
 * `E_ambient` - the amount of ambient light in lux
 * `k_refl` - reflectivity of the screen, assuming a matte screen.
 The default is 0.005 (which is 0.5%).
+* `exposure` - the content in a linear colour space is multiplied by the exposure value.
+The default is 1.
+This can be used in combination with various HDR file format, which often lack information about the absolute luminance levels.
 * `source` - comment, typically URL to the source from which the information comes from

 ## colorspaces.json